Step-based checkpointing with high-level algorithmic differentiation: Mixing storage of forward restart and non-linear dependency data

-A schedule for the case of 4 forward steps and with 2 checkpointing units is shown schematically in Figure~\ref{fig:schedule_4_2}, and the full schedule listed in Table~\ref{tab:sub_revolve}.
-Note that non-linear dependency data is stored in checkpoints using actions 0--3 and 15--18, and loaded in actions 23 and 26.
-Note also that a forward restart checkpoint associated with the start of step 1 is deleted in action 13, and the freed checkpointing unit is used to store non-linear dependency data for step 1 using actions 15--18.
+To continue the schedule, the most recent checkpoint is loaded.
+A new solution to the dynamic programming problem is used to identify whether the checkpoint should be deleted, with ties broken as before.
+For example if a forward restart checkpoint associated with the start of step $n_0'$ is loaded, with the adjoint at the start of step $n_0' + n'$, and there are $s'$ checkpointing units currently available, then the solution of the dynamic programming problem for $n = n'$ and $s = s' + 1$ determines which checkpoint associated with step $n_0'$ should be stored.
+If this indicates that a forward restart checkpoint should be stored, then the loaded forward restart checkpoint is retained, and otherwise it is deleted.
+It can inferred that a non-linear dependency data checkpoint can be deleted as soon as it is loaded.
+The new solution to the dynamic programming problem allows the adjoint to advance one more step, and the process then repeats for the complete adjoint calculation.

-A schedule for the case of 5 forward steps and with 2 checkpointing units is shown schematically in Figure~\ref{fig:schedule_5_2}.
-This schedule takes 8 forward steps in total.
-A forward restart checkpoint is stored at the start of the forward calculation, and is later deleted and the storage reused to store non-linear dependency data.
-A revolve schedule for this case takes 11 forward steps in total.
+A resulting mixed schedule for the case of 4 forward steps and with 2 checkpointing units is shown schematically in the right panel of Figure~\ref{fig:schedule_4_2}, and the full schedule listed in Table~\ref{tab:sub_revolve}.
+Note that non-linear dependency data is stored in checkpoints using actions 4--7 and 18--21, and loaded in actions 13 and 26.
+Note also that a forward restart checkpoint is deleted in action 16, before a non-linear dependency data checkpoint is stored in actions 18--21.

-While it may break the data size assumptions and exceed storage limits, the checkpointing schedule described in this section permits a complete adjoint calculation even with an arbitrary computational graph.
+While it may break the data size assumptions, the checkpointing schedule described in this section permits a complete adjoint calculation even with an arbitrary computational graph.
+The structure of the computational graph can be determined dynamically at runtime, and no specific structure need be assumed for a valid adjoint calculation.